Originate/exocom/README.md

 ```

 More examples for handling incoming replies are [here](features/incoming-replies.feature).
-Command handlers also provide a shortcut to send commands:
+Message handlers also provide a shortcut to send messages:

 ```coffeescript
 exoRelay.registerHandler 'users.create', (userData, {send, reply}) ->